lalamove/challenge/set_mobile.md

 - [Image-1A] Scrolling up will retrieve more items, each time 20 records are appended at the end of the list.
 - [Image-1A] Shows icon, description and location.
 Parcels are for Leviero and documents are for Andrio.
 - [Image-1A] Long press on an item, and it will be deleted.
-- [Image-1B] This error shows either when opening the app or when refreshing the page.
-- [Image-1C] This error shows when trying to retrieve more items from the server.
 - [Image-2A] Click any item from Delivery List and Delivery Details page shows.
 - [Image-2A] Information should be shown correctly based on the item details from [Image-1A] (refer to attached mockup).
 - [Image-2A] Map pin shows and centred to that pin for that delivery.